 Cakes And Date Slices At Craft Fair

-Each month there is a Cake and Craft Fair at the Hub On The Green in Exeter.
-People come for tea or coffee and yummy cakes are made by some of the best cake bakers in the city!
-People love the chat, the atmosphere and the great cakes.
-They also love to look at the medieval ceiling as the Hub is located in a medieval hall with fascinating carvings on the ceiling from wood dated at about 1450.
+Each month there used to be a Cake and Craft Fair at the Hub On The Green in Exeter – it is now closed, unfortunately.
+People came for tea or coffee and yummy cakes were made by some of the best cake bakers in the city!
+People loved the chat, the atmosphere and the great cakes.
+They also loved to look at the medieval ceiling as the Hub was located in a medieval hall with fascinating carvings on the ceiling from wood dated at about 1450.